Matt Steady, Indigo Steady, Serena Smith, Steve Fletcher, Phil Harris and Stuart Wood

 On FB Matt Steady describes his sound as ‘Indie folk/blues with Celtic and American flavours.’
 Even with the new instrumental spin on previously recorded songs, you can hear these influences clearly.
 Steady’s slightly gruff tones brings the Americana influence to the fore, especially on tracks such as ‘Black Dog,’ a song about many a musician’s plight, depression.
 The inclusion of anything with keys played by Steve Fletcher, adds to the Americana/blues effect throughout the album.

-I know Matt Steady as a fiddler, but on this album that mantel is taken on by Serena Smith, a professional musician/busker from Lincoln and instead, he sings and plays guitar.
+I know Matt Steady as a fiddler, but on this album that mantle is taken on by Serena Smith, a professional musician/busker from Lincoln and instead, he sings and plays guitar.
 The fiddling is reminiscent of Hannah Johns from The Leylines and similarity with The Leylines doesn’t end there, particularly on Track 12, Buen Camino, which has a very familiar feel to it.

-With a steady (no pun intended) bass (Phil Harris) and cahon (Stuart Wood) across the entire performance, the album brings us a range of mostly folksy sounding music which is easy to listen to.
+With a steady (no pun intended) bass (Phil Harris) and cajon (Stuart Wood) across the entire performance, the album brings us a range of mostly folksy sounding music which is easy to listen to.
 The vocal harmonies added by Steady’s daughter, Indigo, make for a more melodic sound than if her dad’s voice had been solo.

 Favourite track: Track 2, Here Be Dragons, a lyrical song with an emotional vocal delivery from Matt Steady himself, accompanied by beautiful harmonies and gypsy violin.
 ‘Here be dragons’ remains in my head long after the music has finished.